 We hope the above has answered your questions, but if not you can contact us by emailing email@example.com or giving us a call on 020 7404 0808.

-By signing up for a Game 2 Cure JustGiving account you are confirming that you are either over the age of 18 or have parental or a legal guardian’s permission to participate.
+By signing up for a Game Changers JustGiving account you are confirming that you are either over the age of 18 or have parental or a legal guardian’s permission to participate.

-By getting involved and hosting your 12-hour gaming marathon you will be helping more children like Felix ring The End of Treatment Bell by gaming for Children with Cancer UK.
+By getting involved and hosting your 12-hour gaming for charity marathon you will be helping more children like Felix have a future they deserve by gaming for Children with Cancer UK.
 Felix was diagnosed with acute lymphoblastic leukaemia (ALL) when he was just 10 years old.
 He finally finished treatment and rang his end of treatment bell in April 2019.

 Watch the video to find out more about his story.